 Now for specific plans, the names are pretty much self-explanatory.

 Monthly Kinsta WordPress hosting plans, yearly packages come out a bit cheaper but the full amount needs to be paid in advanced

 STARTER: Good for a small WP-hosted business website or blog.
-Just remember that if you deal with heavy files, for instance as a photographer or videographer, you might need to upgrade to the next plan.
-You’ll be able to have a maximum od 25,000 visitors a month and 10 GB of storage.
+Just remember that if you deal with heavy files, for instance as a photographer or videographer, you might need to upgrade to the next plan or opt for a Disk Space Update.
+You’ll be able to have a maximum of 25,000 visitors a month and 10 GB of storage.

 PRO: better suited to small – medium business websites.
 A big blog should probably go on that plan too, but Kinsta doesn’t actually recommend it for an online store.
 You’ll be able to have a maximum of 50,000 visitors a month and 20 GB of storage.

 BUSINESS 1: this is where things become serious in terms of monthly visitors and storage.
 It’s also got twice the amount of PHP workers per site as the previous plan, which is what Kinsta says helps multiple requests needed for ecommerce.
 You’ll be able to have a maximum of 100,000 visitors a month and 30 GB of storage.

 Then don’t forget that you have the Business plans 2, 3 and 4, with added numbers of monthly visitors and storage.
 Finally, Enterprise plans 1, 2, 3 and 4 also scale everything up in terms of numbers.

 Kinsta Pros and Cons